SkylineCommunications/dataminer-docs-connectors/connector/doc/CPI_KHPA_Gen_IV_Series_MITEC_Controller_Version.md

 # CPI KHPA Gen IV Series MITEC Controller Version

-The CPI KHPA Gen IV Series MITEC Controller Version connector uses a **serial** connection to communicate with the CPI KHPA Gen IV amplifier and monitor it through a MITEC Controller.
+The CPI KHPA Gen IV Series MITEC Controller Version connector uses a **serial** connection to communicate with the CPI KHPA Gen IV amplifier and monitor it through a MITEC controller.

-This connector is designed to communicate with the MITEC Controller via a terminal server proxy (serial to Ethernet (IP) converter).
+This connector is designed to communicate with the MITEC controller via a terminal server proxy (serial-to-Ethernet (IP) converter).

 ## About